Do you want a simple, fast and tax efficient route to Portuguese citizenship and an EU passport?

 Can I invest in more than one fund to get my Golden Visa?

-Yes, as long as the total investment amount meets the minimum €500,000 Golden Visa threshold.
+Yes, you can invest in more than one fund, as long as your total investment meets the minimum €500,000 threshold.

 Yes, you can as invest as much as you want in funds, as long as you meet the minimum threshold.